ujwal-jibhkate/ujwal-jibhkate.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-**I Like to Learn New Things!!!**
+*I Like to Learn New Things!!!*

-Experienced in using open source as well as Prprietary LLM's for various use case, but now I am working on understanding the backbone of GenAI technology i.e., *DEEP LEARNING*!!!
+Experienced in using open source as well as Proprietary LLM's for various use case, but now I am working on understanding the backbone of GenAI technology i.e., *DEEP LEARNING*!!!

+---

 🔭 **Currently exploring:**
 I'm pursuing my **Master of Science in Data Science** at **Indiana University, Bloomington** (📍Bloomington, IN, USA), after completing my **Bachelor of Engineering in Electrical Engineering** (minor in Computer Science) from **Ramdeobaba University** (📍Nagpur, India). 🎓